Martyn-Lewis/interpol.py/README.md

 print("Hello %{name}."/interpolate({"name": "also world"}))
 print("Hello %{name}."/interpolate(locals={"name": "also world"}))

-# You can explicitely provide locals either by their placement ([string, ]locals, globals) or as keyword arguments:
+# You can explicitly provide locals either by their placement ([string, ]locals, globals) or as keyword arguments:
 interpolate(..., locals={...})
 "string"/interpolate({...})
 interpolate("string", {locals}, {globals})